favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 Derivation transforms raw data into the resource-specific target shape consumed by reconciliation.

-Today, the semantic raw data is a CIDR set.
+Today, the semantic raw data is a set of IP addresses with prefix lengths.

-DNS derivation turns each raw CIDR into a DNS address target by forgetting the prefix length.
+DNS derivation turns each raw IP address with prefix length into a DNS address target by forgetting the prefix length.

-WAF derivation turns each raw CIDR into a WAF prefix target by taking its subnet.
+WAF derivation turns each raw IP address with prefix length into a WAF prefix target by taking its subnet.

 The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Length Policy](ipv6-default-prefix-length-policy.markdown).

-The current code realizes only the canonical singleton special case of this model, so those derivations are currently implemented through an address-only representation instead of an explicit CIDR representation.
+The current code realizes only the canonical singleton special case of this model, so those derivations are currently implemented through an address-only representation instead of one that also carries prefix lengths.

 Future work may insert non-identity derivation without changing the surrounding lifecycle.